ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 "incident-diagnose": This RPC operation performs network incident diagnosis and probable root cause locating.
-If a malicious or buggy client performs an unexpectedly large number of this operation, the result might be an excessive use of system resources {{I-D.ietf-nmop-terminology}}
+If a malicious or buggy client performs an unexpectedly large number of this operation, the result might be an excessive use of system resources {{!I-D.ietf-nmop-terminology}}
 on the server side as well as network resources.
 Servers MUST ensure they have sufficient resources to fulfill this request; otherwise, they MUST reject the request using RPC errors defined in section 7.6.